-In an interview with Greek Reporter, Fountoulakis gives an insight on the school he helped found in 2020 and the amazing story of how it all began.
+In an interview with Greek Reporter, Fountoulakis provides insight on the school he helped found in 2020 and the amazing story of how it all began.

-“This was the first time in my life I saw poverty, in terms of houses made of grass and palm leaves.
-Without doors …a great number of people were living in there, like seven or eight people in this little hut.
-And I just felt terribly sorry about them.
+“This was the first time in my life I saw poverty in terms of houses made of grass and palm leaves.
+Without doors…a great number of people were living in there, like seven or eight people in this little hut.
+And I just felt terribly sorry [for] them,” said Fountoulakis.

-“But what really made me wonder was, when I was looking at them, they were carrying this big smile on their faces, although they’re so poor,” he commented.
+“But what really made me wonder was, when I was looking at them, they [had] this big smile on their faces although they’re so poor,” he commented.

-Fountoulakis seemed to become a philanthropist when faced with this real destitution.
+Fountoulakis turned into a philanthropist when faced with actual destitution.

 When visiting a souvenir shop in Zanzibar, Fountoulakis struck up a conversation with the owner of the store, Cosiano Ismaili Mbise.
 It soon became clear that they were both philanthropists at heart.

-“And (Mbise) was so impressed by my idea.
-And he mentioned that he would also offer his profits for the same purpose,” said Fountoulakis, the Greek philanthropist, of his first encounter with the co-founder of the CR Hope Foundation.
+“And [Mbise] was so impressed by my idea…he mentioned that he would also offer his profits for the same purpose,” said Fountoulakis, the Greek philanthropist, of his first encounter with the co-founder of the CR Hope Foundation.

 However, things did not exactly go to plan.
-Fountoulakis was unable to sell Mbise’s products in Dubai because there was no market for them.
-However, they kept in touch, and after Fountoulakis confessed that he was unable to sell the samples, he told his new friend that he was still determined to help educate children in Zanzibar.
+Fountoulakis was unable to sell Mbise’s products in Dubai because there was no market for them, but they kept in touch, and after Fountoulakis confessed that he was unable to sell the samples, he told his new friend that he was still determined to help educate children in Zanzibar.

 “I have a piece of land, that’s the only asset I’ve got, I can donate it to you.
 And we can build a school together,” Mbise said out of the blue.

-Eventually, Mbise began earning enough money to make his dream of owning his own store come true.
-His eventual encounter with Fountoulakis propelled him to “pay it forward,” and help people get educated just the way he had been able to.
+Eventually, Mbise began earning enough money to turn his dream of owning his own store into reality.
+His eventual encounter with Fountoulakis propelled him to “pay it forward” and help people become educated in much the same way he had been able to.